2019 Autumn Tour of Japan - Classic Route

 The afternoon has been set aside to explore Kyoto on your own.
 You may like to participate in a workshop in paper-making, silk-weaving or indigo-dying.
 Or consider a cooking or sake-tasting class, alternatively, explore Kyoto’s bustling food and textile markets.
 Perhaps you prefer to wander around Kyoto’s great range of craft shops and department stores to see the amazing range on offer.

-Over the next two days we journey to the western coast of the Japanese archipelago by Japan’s impressive bullet train – the shinkansen – to visit Hiroshima and Miyajima.
+Over the next two days we journey to the western coast of the Japanese archipelago once again experiecing Japan’s impressive bullet train which takes us to visit Hiroshima and Miyajima.

 After spending a little time at Hiroshima's, Peace Memorial Park we move on to its informative and sobering museum to contemplate the devastating impact of the world’s first atomic bomb attack in August 1945.